-A less toxic degreaser is Goo Gone, which is composed of citrus oils.
-It works too slowly to be useful as a whole egg degreaser, but is great for removing small amounts of residual wax, as well as soot.
-Hold the egg in the palm of your hand, put a few drops of Goo Gone on it, and coat it evenly.
+Goo Gone, which smells nice and citrusy, works too slowly to be useful as a whole egg degreaser, but is great for removing small amounts of residual wax, as well as soot.
+Hold the egg in the palm of your gloved hand, put a few drops of Goo Gone on it, and coat it evenly.
 Wait a few minutes to let it work, and then gently dry the egg with a tissue.

 (4) Alternatively, there is a much more modern and less labor-intensive way of removing wax: chemical dissolution of the wax with a degreasing agent.
-Unfortunately, all of the non-flammable degreasers have been shown to be deleterious to the environment and have been taken off the market.
+Unfortunately, all of the non-flammable degreasers have been shown to be deleterious to the environment and have been taken off the market..